jranek/quiche/README.md

   <img src="https://github.com/jranek/quiche/blob/main/pipeline.png?raw=True" />
 </p>

-We are currently in the process of porting over our existing code into this independent repository.
+This repo is currently under development as we are in the process of porting over our existing code into this independent repository.
 In the meantime, you can access the code associated with the paper [here](https://github.com/angelolab/publications/tree/main/2024-Ranek_etal_QUICHE).

 ## Data access
 You can download all of the preprocessed MIBI-TOF datasets (`.h5ad` files) from the [Zenodo](https://zenodo.org/records/14290163) repository.
 Imaging data and cell segmentation masks can be found in the [BioStudies](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD1507) repository.